Gene Rayburn: Radio career

 Before appearing in television, Rayburn was an actor and radio performer.
 He had a morning drive time radio show in New York City, first with Jack Lescoulie (Anything Goes) and later with Dee Finch (Rayburn & Finch) on WNEW.
 Rayburn's pairings with Lescoulie and Finch helped to popularize the now-familiar morning drive radio format.
 At WNEW, he lobbied for playing of certain songs, resulting in chart popularity (e.g. "Music!
 Music!
 Music!" (recorded by Teresa Brewer)) and co-authored the lyrics of the song "Hop-Scotch Polka" with Carl Sigman (both 1949).
 When Rayburn left WNEW, Dee Finch continued the format with Gene Klavan.

+From 1961 through 1973, Rayburn served as the longest-tenured "communicator" (host) of NBC Radio's "Monitor (radio program)" weekend broadcast.
+He relinquished the position after resuming his "Match Game" hosting duties on CBS' version of the show in 1973.
+The new show was taped at CBS Television City in Los Angeles on alternate weekends, proving to be an insurmountable conflict with "Monitor", which originated at NBC's headquarters at 30 Rockefeller Plaza in New York.

 Stage career

 Rayburn took the lead role in the Broadway musical Bye Bye Birdie when Dick Van Dyke left the production to star in The Dick Van Dyke Show.
 At one point in his stage career, Rayburn's stand-in was future Match Game panelist Charles Nelson Reilly.